seamapi/seam-bridge-client/README.md

-# seam-bridge-client
+# Seam Bridge Client

+Head over to [Release Downloads](#) to get the Seam Bridge Client for your operating system.

-Client Program for the Seam Bridge, allowing you to connect Seam to on-prem systems
+The Seam Bridge Client allows you to connect Seam to on-prem systems.